mialmandoz/software-architecture-web-application/README.md

 - **Validations** in all forms
 - **Modern interface** with DaisyUI and Tailwind CSS
 - **Reusable components** for pagination and forms
+- **Docker containerization** with automatic database setup and data persistence

 ---